 Provincetown, MA to Boston, MA

-Paul O’Pecko is the Mystic Seaport coordinator for this leg of the voyage.
+Paul O’Pecko, Mystic Seaport coordinator for this leg of the voyage.
 O’Pecko is the Vice President for Collections and Research, and the Director of the G.W Blunt White Library at Mystic Seaport.
 He is a graduate of Penn State and Drexel Universities and has been at Mystic Seaport since 1984.
 His major interest has been making the collections at the Museum more accessible to researchers and the general population, especially through digital means.
 O’Pecko is also the current editor of the electronic journal CORIOLIS: the Interdisciplinary Journal of Maritime Studies.

 Robert Batchelor is an Associate Professor of Modern British History at Georgia Southern University.
 During the 38th Voyage he hopes to document in moving images and sound the scenes of people aboard a whaleship navigating with traditional nautical instruments.
 Batchelor will create programming to engage classrooms in STEM learning by offering achievement badges based on solving problems from Edward Ward’s 1817 publication The Lunarian or Seaman’s Guide.
 He has a strong interest in cultural exchange and public history and has used various means, including films, websites, art installation and even a board game, to reach a broader public.